Karabarak/Opus/README.md

 * Frontend localization not implemented
 * Users login log in user details view not implemented
 * Password recovery not implemented

+Additionally:
+* Frontend is responsive
+* Using fontawesome for additional beauty
+* Using mongoDB(mongoDB Atlas)